xrtlibrary/xrtlibrary-traverse/README.md

 Validate the string by given regular expression.

 <u>Exception(s)</u>:
- - *Traverse.ParameterError*: Raised if the "re" parameter is not a RegExp object.
+ - *Traverse.ParameterError*: The "re" parameter is not a RegExp object.
- - *Traverse.FormatError*: Raised when the inner string mismatched with the regular expression.
+ - *Traverse.FormatError*: The inner string mismatched with the regular expression.
- - *Traverse.TypeError*: Raised if the inner object is not string.
+ - *Traverse.TypeError*: The inner object is not string.

 <u>Parameter(s)</u>:
  - re (*RegExp*): The regular expression.